You can begin to reduce your "bad" LDL cholesterol naturally by making a few simple changes in your diet.

 1. Weed out trans fats and saturated fats

-There is so much evidence implicating trans fats in heart disease that the FDA has removed the "generally recognized as safe" designation from them.
+There is so much evidence implicating trans fats in heart disease.
 "The first thing we do when I'm counseling patients is to go over all the sources of trans fats in their diet and make substitutions," McManus says.

 Trans fats are created by adding hydrogen to a liquid fat to help it solidify.
 Food manufacturers started using trans fats because they extend the shelf life of packaged baked goods.
 Fast-food purveyors took to them because they can be reused again and again.
 Although public pressure has forced the food industry to phase out trans fats, they haven't disappeared entirely.
 To avoid eating them inadvertently, scrutinize the labels on food packages before you put them in your shopping cart.
 If you see "partially hydrogenated" in the list of ingredients, pass that product by.
 If trans fats aren't banned from restaurants in your area, ask if the cook uses partially hydrogenated oil before you order.